Naganuma Castle

 Naganuma Castle (長沼城) was a Japanese castle located in Naganuma, Fukushima Prefecture, Japan.
-Every year, 300 cherry blossom trees spring into full bloom there.
+The site has 300 cherry blossom trees.

 History

 This castle is thought to have been built by Takatoki Naganuma in 1260 (Bun'ō gannen).
 The castle is possibly the main base for the Naganuma clan, a branch of the Oyama clan, which is a traditional samurai clan of the Nasu area of the Tochigi prefecture.

 In the mid-15th century, the Naganuma clan moved their main base to the Shigiyama castle in the captured Aizu Tajima area, but kept the Naganuma castle.
-Following an ill-fated alliance in approximately 1560 with the Ashina clan (Japan), which soon declined due to military overextension and the death of an heir, the Naganuma clan had a brief alliance with the Date clan.
+Following an alliance in approximately 1560 with the Ashina clan (Japan), which soon declined due to military overextension and the death of an heir, the Naganuma clan had a brief alliance with the Date clan.

 After the Date clan fell out of favor with central ruler Toyotomi Hideyoshi, control of the castle transferred to the warlord Gamō Ujisato, who rebuilt a number of hill castles, including Naganuma Castle, on the model of his own Matsusaka Castle.

 Upon his death, his territory was transferred to Uesugi Kagekatsu (1556-1623), who posted Tadanao Shimazu, an important retainer, in the Naganuma Castle.
 The castle was probably destroyed after a 1615 (Genna gannen) decree mandating only one castle per province (一国一城令).